COSTA RICA 9-Day: Quetzals and Hummingbirds

 Costa Rica has become one of the most popular birding destination in the Americas thanks to the abundance of birds and other wildlife.
 Thanks to Costa Rica’s incredible habitat diversity, and its location as part of the land-bridge between North and South America, it is home to over 900 species of birds that have been recorded within Costa Rica’s borders.

-Visiting two diverse habitats, the highlands of Cerro de la Muerte and the Caribbean lowlands, we hope to find Bay-headed Tanager, Rufous Motmot, Snowcap, Black-crested Coquet, Fiery-throated Hummingbird and, of course, the revered Resplendent Quetzal.
+Visiting multiple diverse habitats, the highlands of Cerro de la Muerte and the Caribbean lowlands, and the rivers and dry forest of the Pacific coast, we hope to find Bay-headed Tanager, Rufous Motmot, Snowcap, Black-crested Coquet, Fiery-throated Hummingbird and, of course, the revered Resplendent Quetzal.

 Length of Tour